cryptotronix/EClet/README.md

 It requires [libcryptoauth-0.2](https://github.com/cryptotronix/libcrypti2c), also in ***BETA***.
 If you use the [autogen](https://github.com/cryptotronix/EClet/blob/master/autogen.sh) script, it will automatically build and install the library.

+Also ensure that gcc, automake, autoconf, libxml2-dev, check and libgcrypt (libgcrypt11-dev on Debian variants) are installed

+Then run ./autogen.sh

 Hardware
 ---